springernature/vpat/nature.md

 <td>
 Nature.com has a diverse mix of multimedia content, both self-hosted and hosted on third party sites.
 Audio description is not generally used across our content, but some media may provide media alternatives such as text descriptions of video content.
 <br><br>
-We currently have no method of confirming the inclusion - or not - of adequate media alternatives.
+We currently have no method of confirming the inclusion of adequate media alternatives.
 </td>
 </tr>
 <tr id="info-and-relationships" valign="top">